 - Attend regular Committee calls

-- Attend APA regional conference and/or PAS Fellow Conference to represent CORN
+- Attend APA regional conference and/or PAS Fellow Conference

 - Be available to help review/discuss peer research projects prior to and during BORN submission process